 Picton frames this as the three ‘CBs’: set a challenging balance that changes behaviours for commercial benefits.

 The three CBs can be helpful in grounding the work of well-meaning companies.
 In the ESG rich environment, it’s as easy to become myopic: focusing on just carbon for example.

 Meanwhile, there may be aspects of a supply chain that, because of a company’s specific supply chain and business model, create even greater opportunities for positive change: waste management, water management, biodiversity protection, or good governance.

 2. Identify risks to create opportunities along the mineral’s value chain

 Having big impact means ensuring that your company’s activities are as positive as possible.
 Imagine if your company’s impact on every person and environment it affects improved those people’s lives and the nature around them.
 Talk about transformational impact!

 But where to begin?
 A company – including its entire value chain – has a huge impact on people and nature.
 Prioritisation starts with focusing on addressing the most severe risks to people and planet first.
 This approach both maximises positive impact and fulfils the standard of conduct set by global norms and, increasingly, legislation.

-At Levin Sources, we have developed The ESG Materials Score to help prioritise amongst ESG issues based upon a company’s supply chain impacts.
-The ESG Materials Score is a data-driven summary of the ESG performance of a material’s value chain which helps companies improve sustainability and fulfil their responsibility to respect human rights.
+At Levin Sources, we help clients prioritise amongst ESG issues based upon a company’s supply chain impacts using a data-driven summary of the ESG performance of a material’s value chain which helps companies improve sustainability and fulfil their responsibility to respect human rights.

 3. Clear expectations matter